Resources for the Penn Law Community

-Color Printing: If you have your own design, there are two color printers available to students on the 3rd floor of Tanenbaum, located above the Circulation desk in the library.
+Color Printing: If you have your own design, there is a color printer available to students on the 3rd floor of Tanenbaum, located above the Circulation desk in the library.
 Please read these instructions on how to print in color on ITS Online.

 Borrowing a camera: Point-and-shoot digital cameras are available for check out from the library for up to three days if you would like to take your own photos or for last-minute requests.

 Student photographers: Student photographers can be hired from the undergraduate student photography agency, Oh Snap Photography.
 To book a photographer, use their online request form: https://www.ohsnapupenn.com/request.html .

 Professional photography: If it is within your budget and you would like to hire a professional photographer, we work with numerous vendors and will be happy to assist in coordinating their services.

 Communications can assist you to display your content on the 2 large screen community boards at the main Law School entrance in Golkin Hall and Davis Student Union.
 Members of the Law School community may request to post one slide per event on these boards.

 Community Board checklist: